What is Probate?

-Probate is a process that requires a knowledgeable Trust & Probate Administration attorney by your side.
+The Probate process requires a knowledgeable Trust & Probate Administration attorney by your side

 The probate process is almost always a necessary event after the death of a loved one.
 Depending on your estate plan, or lack thereof, the Trust and Probate Administration process can prove relatively short or unduly long.
 In either case, navigating the probate process requires specific knowledge and experience.
 At Altman & Associates, our probate attorneys have the knowledge and experience to effectively guide you and your family through the probate process.